Eeny Meeny Miney Mo Foundation

 Navigating the Transition from Intact to Separated Family Structures

-The post-separation challenge for families lies in transitioning from an intact family structure to a separated configuration, bound by the common thread of shared parental roles and enduring bonds of affection with the child.
-However, the emotional reactions and psychological responses of one parent to the separation can impede this transition.
-In such instances, children may unwittingly bear witness to the ongoing emotional distress, including anger and sadness, exhibited by the parent grappling with the separation.
-Understanding these dynamics is essential for comprehending the origins of this form of abuse and its potential impact on family relationships.
+The challenge for families after separation is adapting from an intact family dynamic to a separated structure, where shared parental roles and enduring bonds with the child remain central.
+However, the emotional and psychological responses of one parent to the separation can complicate this transition.
+Children may unwittingly become witnesses to the ongoing emotional distress—such as anger and sadness—experienced by the parent struggling with separation.
+Understanding these dynamics is crucial for recognising the origins of this form of relational harm and its potential impact on family relationships.

 Characteristics